FIN1 THE CONSULTANCY OF CORPORATE GOVERNANCE AND COMPLIANCE (CCGC) LTD

 The Company holds as fundamental to its success the trust and confidence of those with whom it deals, including clients, suppliers, and employees.
 Conflicts of interest potentially undermine the relationship of the Company with its partners.

-All officers, employees, and representatives of the Company are expected to act honestly and within the law.
+All officers, employees, and representatives of the Company are expected to act honestly and within the law and its spirit.

 6. Information and Confidentiality